 First, to Lake Louise, its turquoise waters a perfect natural mirror that reflects the mountains and glaciers.
-Precipitous gorges, snowcapped summits, and lakes of exquisite blues and greens come into view as the motorcoach continues northward into JASPER NATIONAL PARK.
-A highlight today is a stop at the COLUMBIA ICEFIELD to ride the Ice Explorer that travels on ice that’s 750 feet thick.
+Precipitous gorges, snowcapped summits, and lakes of exquisite blues and greens come into view as the motorcoach continues northward into Jasper National Park.
+A highlight today is a stop at the Columbia Icefield to ride the Ice Explorer that travels on ice measuring 750 feet thick.
 This afternoon, join our optional float trip down the Athabasca River.
 Enjoy an orientation tour of Jasper townsite upon arrival.

 Day 7 JASPER NATIONAL PARK

 Today, join our optional excursion to Maligne Lake and Spirit Island, and embark on a narrated cruise.
 The balance of the day is free to enjoy everything Jasper has to offer—from quaint shops to meandering wildlife.

 Day 8 JASPER NATIONAL PARK–MOUNT ROBSON–SUN PEAKS

 Leave Jasper and follow the Fraser River to the base of Mount Robson, the highest mountain in the Canadian Rockies, peaking at 12,972 feet.
 Continue following the Yellowhead Highway south along the North Thompson River—a route pioneered by fur trappers.
 Overnight at the Sun Peaks mountain resort.

 Head south, following the once treacherous Cariboo Wagon Trail.
 Via Lillooet, “Mile 0 of the Gold Rush Route,” your motorcoach will follow the shores of Seton and Duffey Lakes with a late-afternoon arrival in Whistler.